Freedom of information: Broadcast media

 In Western Europe and North America, the primacy of television as a main source of information is being challenged by the internet, while in other regions, such as Africa, television is gaining greater audience share than radio, which has historically been the most widely accessed media platform.
 Age plays a profound role in determining the balance between radio, television and the internet as the leading source of news.
 According to the 2017 Reuters Institute Digital News Report, in 36 countries and territories surveyed, 51 per cent of adults 55 years and older consider television as their main news source, compared to only 24 per cent of respondents between 18 and 24.
 The pattern is reversed when it comes to online media, chosen by 64 per cent of users between 18 and 24 as their primary source, but only by 28 per cent of users 55 and older.
-According to the Arab Youth Survey, in 2016, 45 per cent of the young people interviewed considered social media as a major source of news.
+According to the Arab Youth Survey, in 2016, 45 percent of the young people interviewed considered social media as a major source of news.

 Satellite television has continued to add global or transnational alternatives to national viewing options for many audiences.
 Global news providers such as the BBC, Al Jazeera, Agence France-Presse, RT (formerly Russia Today) and the Spanish-language Agencia EFE, have used the internet and satellite television to better reach audiences across borders and have added specialist broadcasts to target specific foreign audiences.
 Reflecting a more outward looking orientation, China Global Television Network (CGTN), the multi-language and multi-channel grouping owned and operated by China Central Television, changed its name from CCTV-NEWS in January 2017.
 After years of budget cuts and shrinking global operations, in 2016 BBC announced the launch of 12 new language services (in Afaan Oromo, Amharic, Gujarati, Igbo, Korean, Marathi, Pidgin, Punjabi, Telugu, Tigrinya, and Yoruba), branded as a component of its biggest expansion ‘since the 1940s’.

 Also expanding access to content are changes in usage patterns with non-linear viewing, as online streaming is becoming an important component of users’ experience.
 Since expanding its global service to 130 new countries in January 2016, Netflix experienced a surge in subscribers, surpassing 100 million subscribers in the second quarter of 2017, up from 40 million in 2012.
 The audience has also become more diverse with 47 per cent of users based outside of the United States, where the company began in 1997.